-Objectives Achieved by 2024 - Exclusion of investments exposed to coal, up to a maximum of 5% of revenue by 2027 a Target achieved in 2024 - Exclusion of investments exposed to coal, up to a maximum of 0% of revenue by 2030 for OECD countries.
-On track ! - Exclusion of investments exposed to coal, up to a maximum of 0% of revenue by 2040 for non-OECE countries. - Exclusion of investments exposed to unconventional oi and coal production, up to a maximum of 5% of revenue by 2030. - Exclusion of investments exposed to unconventional oi and coal production, up to a maximum of 0% of revenue by 2040.
+Objectives Achieved by 2023 - Exclusion of investments exposed to coal, up to a maximum of 5% of revenue by 2027 Target achieved in 2023 - Exclusion of investments exposed to coal, up to a maximum of 0% of revenue by 2030 for OECD countries.
+In progress !) - Exclusion of investments exposed to coal, up to a maximum of 0% of revenue by 2040 for non-OECD countries.
+In progress - Exclusion of investments exposed to the production of oil and coal, up to a maximum of 5% of revenue by 2030.
+In progress - Exclusion of investments exposed to the production of oil and coal, up to a maximum of 0% of revenue by 2040.
+In progress